logicxd/alfred-vscodediff/README.md

 ![Overview](https://user-images.githubusercontent.com/12219300/166205888-6dac92fa-45b1-423e-a002-e07e024dd871.png)

 VSCode provides a way to compares files via terminal with the command `code --diff <file1> <file2>`.
 So we create 2 temporary files inside the folder `/tmp/com.aungmoe.alfred-vscodediff` and pass those 2 files to the VSCode.
+Files inside the `/tmp` folder are cleared after 3 days of not accessing.

 # Modifications